Lower Your Debt With Credit Card Debt Settlement

 There are two methods of settling your credit card debt: by using a debt settlement company or on your own.

-While people considering debt settlement may like the idea of having a company do all the work for you, debt settlement companies should generally avoided.
-They collect your payments for months before making a settlement offer - if they make an offer at all.
+While people considering debt settlement may like the idea of having a company do all the work for you, debt settlement companies should generally be avoided.
+They collect your payments for months before making a settlement offer—if they make an offer at all.
 The point of collecting payments is to build up enough money to make a settlement offer that you can pay in full right away.
 Unfortunately, while your payments are accumulating, you'll continue receiving collection calls and negative payment updates on your credit report.
 In nearly every case, you'll get better and faster results settling debts on your own.

 How Much Should You Settle Your Debt?

 Before you can settle your credit card debt, you have to decide how much you can pay.
 You may be able to settle your debts for 10% to 60% of the outstanding balance, depending on the creditor and age of the debt.
 Generally speaking, the more delinquent your account and the older the delinquency, the lower the amount creditors are willing to accept to satisfy the debt, but this isn't always the case.

 Lump-Sum vs. Multiple Payments